 Does Tanning Burn Calories?

-The reason for this is that as the sun heats up your body, your basal metabolic rate will decrease [2].
+ResearchGate explains that as the sun heats your body, your basal metabolic rate decreases [2].
+With a lower metabolic rate, you burn calories at a slower pace.

-That means that lounging in the sun won’t have the desired effect on your body, and you won’t burn as much fat as if you were in a cooler environment and active.
+So, lounging in the sun won't have the desired effect on your body; you won't burn as much fat as you would in a cooler, more active environment.

-I also checked if there was other research about the impact of sunshine on burning calories.
-And none of the studies I found was able to link increased sun exposure to increased calorie burning.
+I also checked other research on sunshine's impact on burning calories, but none of the studies I found linked increased sun exposure to higher calorie burning.

 Are There Other Health Benefits?